murpholinox/murpholinox.github.io/_posts/2020-12-01-installphenixandccp4.md

 The password to download phenix will be sent to your academic e-mail address.

-> Warning: You must download the software before the password expires (If I remember correctly it's about a week or a day?).
+> Warning: You must download the software before the password expires (If I remember correctly it expires every monday or something like that...).

 Then do...